-Rodents are attracted to piles of trash, organic waste, etc. for both food and nesting.
-If these are present near the home or structure, inspect them for signs of rodents.
-If there is no indication of rodents, it is likely that they are not coming into your home either.
+Rodents are attracted to piles of trash, organic waste, and similar materials for both food and nesting.
+If collections of trash or debris are present near the home or structure, inspect them for signs of rodents.
+If there is no indication of rodents, it is likely that the animals are not coming into your home, either.
 But if you do have such piles present, eliminating them can help prevent future rodent problems.

 Rodent Population Size

 Certain signs can also indicate the size of a population.
 If rodents are seen at night but never during the day, the population has probably not gotten too large and can be controlled with traps and bait.
-If you are seeing any rodents during the day, numerous fresh droppings or new gnaw marks, it is likely that the population has gotten quite large and may require professional services.
+If you are seeing any rodents during the day as well as numerous fresh droppings or new gnaw marks, it is likely that the population has gotten quite large and may require professional services.